singhish/RTML/README.md

 * The `units` column is omitted if the LSTM model is used.

 ### Jupyter Notebook
-For a demo on how to use the classes in `online_models/` in your own project, refer to the [notebook]( /notebooks/Online_Training_Demo.ipynb) in this repository.
+For a demo on how to use the classes in the `online_models` package in your own project, refer to the [notebook]( /notebooks/Online_Training_Demo.ipynb) in this repository.

 ## Acknowledgements